-The YIP has helped over 3,000 young men as a result of the partnerships with 14 universities: University of Hawaii, University of Michigan, University of Utah, University of Maryland, Northwestern University, United States Military Academy at West Point, Stanford University, Texas Southern University, University of Houston, Tulane University, Syracuse University, University of South Florida, Rice University, University of Southern California and the National Football League (NFL).
+The YIP has helped over 3,200 ‘at-risk’ youth as a result of partnerships with 15 universities: University of Arizona, University of Hawaii, University of Michigan, University of Utah, University of Maryland, Northwestern University, United States Military Academy at West Point, Stanford University, Texas Southern University, University of Houston, Tulane University, Syracuse University, University of South Florida, Rice University, University of Southern California as well as the National Football League (NFL).

 In 2003, Riki Ellison, a ten-year veteran of the National Football League (NFL) and three-time Super Bowl Champion, had a vision to provide the at-risk inner-city youth of America with a positive, life-changing experience.
 Building on the inherent allure and character-building qualities of football, he developed a combined academic and athletic program that was implemented at T.C.
 Williams High School in Alexandria, Virginia.
 Program developers were immediately impressed by the draw that this program had for boys and its ability to create a positive and exciting atmosphere where the youths could learn the lessons of discipline, perseverance, self-respect, and teamwork that organized football has to teach.